 2. What is the EFSA pesticides report?

 The European Union has a comprehensive legislative framework in place governing the use of pesticides.
-To ensure high consumer protection, legal limits – known as maximum residue levels (MRLs) – are set on the amount of pesticide residues that can be permitted on food (see question 6).
+To ensure high consumer protection, legal limits – known as maximum residue levels (MRLs) – are set on the amount of pesticide residues that can be permitted in food.
 MRLs have been set for more than 500 pesticides in over 370 food products.
-To ensure that food placed on the market complies with the legal limits, EU Member States carry out control programmes and take samples of various food products, which they test for pesticide residues.
-This data is analysed and published by EFSA to give an overview of compliance in the EU and the exposure of European consumers to pesticide residues.
+To ensure that food placed on the market complies with the legal limits, EU Member States take samples of various food products, which they test for pesticide residues.
+This data is analysed and published annually by EFSA to give an overview of compliance in the EU and the exposure of European consumers to pesticide residues.
 In addition, EFSA makes recommendations for future monitoring programmes.

 3. What is the main finding of the latest report?